lydiaYchen/GAI/README.md

 - To understand how generative models applied on different data types, e.g., images, tables, and time series.
 - To analyze the performance and computational tradeoff among different generative models
 - To understand the use cases of generative models and apply them
-- To understand the vulnerabilities of generative models

 **All assessment items (reviews and presentation slides) have to be submitted via ILIAS.**